DoublePrecisionSoftware/jsontl/md/proposal.md

 by a JSON formatted file, `config.json`.
 This has many advantages, but also one distincive disadvantage: the elimination of `web.config` Transforms.
-ASP.NET has provided some flexibility in this area by providing overrides as defined in the `PATH`, but as the amount of configuration changes grows, this may quickly become an unmanageable task.
+ASP.NET has provided some flexibility in this area by providing overrides as environment variables, but as the amount of configuration changes grows, this may quickly become an unmanageable task.
 JSONTL provides a much more flexible option, and when applied correctly, can fully replace the whole of functionality provided by the previous `web.config` Transorm approach.